DEEPESH-845/Periodic-Table/README.md

 - **3D Rendering:** Utilize three.js technologies for rendering the 3D tiles.
 - **Responsive Design:** The visualization should be adaptable to various screen sizes, ensuring accessibility on both desktop and mobile devices.
 - **Integration:** The visualization will be designed for easy integration into web applications, for seamless user experience.
-• **User Interaction:** JavaScript event listeners handle hover effects and filtering functionalities, creating a seamless user experience.
-• **Deployment:** The project is hosted on a web server, making it accessible to users via a web browser.

 ![Technical Architecture](public/5.png)